PrecisionGazeMouse/PrecisionGazeMouse/README.md

 ## See the main website and user guide at [precisiongazemouse.com](http://precisiongazemouse.com)

-If you need help please file an issue by clicking the tab above.
+If you need help, please file an issue by clicking the tab above.

 **Software Developers:**